carlos-dubon/quantum/README.md

 6. Use `yarn prisma:generate` to generate a Prisma Client compatible with the Prisma Data Proxy.

-7. Use `yarn prisma:studio` to launch a Prisma Data Studio in your browser that uses the Prisma Data Proxy.
+7. Use `yarn prisma:studio` to launch a Prisma Data Studio in your browser.

 ## GraphQL codegen